latent-to/developer-docs/docs/resources/glossary.md

 **See also:** [Staking and delegation](../staking-and-delegation/delegation.md)

-### Nominator (Delegator)
+### Nominator

 An account that stakes TAO on a validator's hotkey.
-Nominators are token holders who delegate their TAO to validators/delegates to participate in network consensus and earn subnet emissions while keeping control of their tokens.
+Nominators are token holders who nominate their TAO to validators/delegates to participate in subnet's consensus and earn dividends while keeping control of their tokens.

 **See also:** [Staking and delegation](../staking-and-delegation/delegation.md)